cksystemsteaching/selfie/README.md

 A fundamental question in computer science is whether a formal language can be characterized by a regular expression, that is, whether it is regular and can thus be recognized by an FSM.
 But how do we prove that some languages are *not* regular?
 This does not seem to be that easy.
 Computer scientists use what is known as a *pumping lemma*, for regular languages, and even context-free languages.
 Intuitively, a pumping lemma shows how to apply the pigeonhole principle to a formal language by saying that, if a given sequence of characters of some minimal length is in the language, then there are also an infinite number of longer versions of that sequence in the language in which some parts have been duplicated or *pumped* any number of times, which corresponds to an FSM revisiting, after taking finitely many state transitions, the same state again and again.
 As students, professors tortured us with those pumping lemmas until we finally understood them.
 Consider doing the same by following up with the recommended readings.
 It is worth it!

-> How not to be forgetful
+> How not to be forgetful but still be regular

 Let us go back to the `if (character == '0')` statement in the full version of the code.
 In our example, the value of `character` is equal to `'8'` which takes us to the `else` body.
 We now discuss the code that deals with computing the numerical value of an integer literal.
 To do so the scanner, unlike the FSM it implements, does actually not forget the characters that form an integer literal but instead stores them on the heap to prepare computing the numerical value they represent.

-The first statement calls the procedure `string_alloc()` to allocate 20+1 bytes of memory on the heap to accommodate a string of up to 20 characters plus its null termination (`MAX_INTEGER_LENGTH` is initialized to `20`).
+The first statement calls the procedure `string_alloc()` to allocate 20+1 bytes of zeroed memory on the heap, that is, memory that is initialized to zero, to accommodate a string of up to 20 characters plus its null termination (`MAX_INTEGER_LENGTH` is initialized to `20`).
 That string can represent even the largest unsigned integer literal selfie can handle, which is 2^64^-1 or 18446744073709551615 in decimal, a number with 20 digits.
 Interestingly, this limitation neither shows up in the regular expression nor the FSM.
 Both impose no bound on the length of accepted sequences of characters.

 Well, we could implement support of integer literals whose length in decimal notation would only be bounded by the available memory of the machine.
 In fact, there are programming languages and in particular libraries that do that but it is unnecessarily complex to do that here.
 So, the reality is that an implementation, ours included, is often just an approximation of an idealistic specification and model.